 For people with significant damage to their teeth, whether as a result of fracture, decay, or a failed restoration, a porcelain crown is a good solution.
 The tooth crown is a porcelain sheath that fits over the tooth, restoring it to its original shape and size.

 This restorative dentistry option protects and strengthens the tooth.
-Calgary dentist Dr. Gordon Chee can discuss the benefits of this procedure during a free consultation.
+Calgary dentist Dr. Gordon Chee can discuss the benefits of porcelain dental crowns during a free consultation at our Calgary office.

 Three-Quarter Crown for Cusp Fracture